Church Family News - July 2025

 Friday 3 October Harvest Supper at Atworth Church Hall (Bring and Share)

-December Christmas Tree Festival at Shaw Church
+Christmas Tree Festival at Shaw Church

 A Message from Your Treasurer